Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 "Yes, I meant what I said last time you called.
-Taking money from you and daddy makes me feel like a child and I hate that.
-Because.
-My life is mine when I earn everything I spend."
+Taking money from you and daddy makes me feel like a child.
+I hate feeling like that.
+My life is mine when I earn everything I spend.
+I'm grown."

-"Yes, I know Max is still wearing his wedding band, and yes, I do wish I'd kept the rings so I could pawn them, instead of throwing them in his face on the way out the door."
+"Yes, I know Max is still wearing his wedding band, and yes, I do wish I'd kept the rings, instead of throwing them in his face on the way out the door.
+So I could pawn them."

-"Yes, I do owe you when you help me, and I am keeping track if I borrow money from you, and I am going to pay you back."
+"Yes, I do owe you when you help me, no matter what you say.
+I am keeping track if I borrow money from you, and I am going to pay you back."

 "Yes, I promise I'll try harder to find a better job soon.
 Yes, I mean it this time."